MooreGaming1324/BannerHunt/README.md

 hi there hello
-feel free to improve code
+feel free to point out bad code